 If you want to bring your phone camping in case of an emergency, then fine.
-But leave it TURNED OFF.
-And definitely do NOT bring your laptop, tablet, Gameboy (or whatever kids play these days), TV (yes, I’ve heard of people bringing TVs camping!)…
+But you really don’t need your laptop, tablet, Gameboy (or whatever kids play these days), TV (yes, I’ve heard of people bringing TVs camping)…

 The entire point of camping is to get away.
 You can’t do that if you are plugged in.
 Really, your TV shows can wait until you get back.
 You don’t need to keep up on the news while away (is knowing the news really going to change anything?).
 And you certainly don’t need to stress yourself by checking your email!

-Even some “innocent” electronics – like a music player – is a bad idea.
+Even some “innocent” electronics – like a music player – can be a bad idea.
 How are you going to hear the music of the crickets, owls, and frogs when you’ve got the radio blasting?
+Not to mention that playing music at a campground goes against the principles of Leave No Trace.
 Just enjoy the peace and quiet, or sing campfire songs if you feel like music.

 Lots of Toys

 I let my daughter bring one or two small stuffed animals when we go backpacking, a notebook, and some markers.
-On our last trip, we also brought a deck of cards (which was great for helping her learn her numbers).
+We also sometimes bring a deck of cards (which was great for rainy days).
 Anything beyond this is probably too much toys.

 Trust me, your kids WILL find something to play with in nature.
 My daughter’s favorite thing to play with are sticks (making forts is fun), the Ace bandage from our first aid kit (she have fun pretending I hurt myself and wrapping up my ankle), and the rope (which she uses to make pretend fishing poles and other games she invents).